 Window cleaning is a competitive-but-winnable local SEO category.
 Most competitors have incomplete GBPs and minimal reviews.
 Here's the complete strategy for residential and commercial window cleaning companies.

-Residential searches: "window cleaning near me", "window washer near me", "residential window cleaning [city]", "house window cleaning [city]"
+Residential searches: "window cleaning near me," "window washer near me," "residential window cleaning [city]," "house window cleaning [city]"

-Seasonal trigger searches: "spring window cleaning [city]", "holiday window cleaning [city]"
+Seasonal trigger searches: "spring window cleaning [city]," "holiday window cleaning [city]"

-Commercial searches: "commercial window cleaning [city]", "office building window cleaning [city]", "storefront window cleaning [city]", "high-rise window cleaning [city]"
+Commercial searches: "commercial window cleaning [city]," "office building window cleaning [city]," "storefront window cleaning [city]," "high-rise window cleaning [city]"

-Primary category: "Window Cleaning Service", this is the specific Google category.
+Primary category: "Window Cleaning Service," the specific Google category, not a generic "Cleaning Service" label.

 Secondary categories:

-Services section, separate by job type:
+Services section, separated by job type:

 Attributes: